magicalpopcorn/no_more_manual/docs/swipe_functionality.md

 MenuHomeResources.swipe_up()
 MenuHomeResources.swipe_down()

-# Or use the general swipe method with custom duration
+# Or use the general swipe method
-MenuHomeResources.swipe_screen(SwipeDirection.LEFT, duration=600)
+# Duration is automatically calculated based on swipe distance
+MenuHomeResources.swipe_screen(Direction.LEFT)
 ```

 ### Creating a New Swipeable Menu Class